jonathonheddings/MATH570_SVD_Image_Compression/README.md

 # Video Compression

 Now we move on and try to compress videos.
-This next function takes a video file and breaks it up into jpeg files.
+This next function (mostly from StackExchange) takes a video file and breaks it up into jpeg files.

 ```python